nazpashaei/DiCE/README.md

 # Differential Centrality-Ensemble Analysis Based on Gene Expression Profiles and Protein-Protein Interaction Network
+## Author

+Developed by **Dr. Elnaz Pashaei** (GitHub: nazpashaei)
+Department of Medical & Molecular Genetics, Indiana University School of Medicine, USA
+Email: elnaz.pashaiee@gmail.com

+## Citation

+If you use this package in your research, please cite:

+Pashaei, E. (2025). *DiCE: Differential Centrality-Ensemble Analysis Based on Gene Expression Profiles and Protein–Protein Interaction Network*.
+Nucleic Acids Research. https://doi.org/10.1093/nar/gkaf609

+## License

+This project is licensed under the MIT License – see the LICENSE file for details.
 This R package provides a comprehensive framework for identifying and prioritizing disease-related genes based on gene expression profiles and protein-protein interaction (PPI) networks.

 ## Function Overview